This article was updated on April 26, 2021

 2. Review & manage your finances

-If you’re one of the millions of business owners impacted by COVID-19, you’ve probably already considered how you’re going to restart your business during this crisis.
+If you're one of the millions of business owners impacted by the coronavirus pandemic, COVID-19, you've probably already considered how you're going to restart your business during and after this crisis.
 Finding the money to do so has been challenging for many, but there are alternatives to the Paycheck Protection Program and Emergency Injury Disaster Loans, like emergency lines of credit.
-On top of that, filing your business taxes this year is likely to be significantly different.
+On top of that, filing your business taxes this year is different.

 The importance of having a long-term emergency business plan has also become apparent for many business owners.
-If you didn’t already have one, here’s a great emergency checklist tool to get you started.
+If you didn't already have one, here's an emergency checklist tool to get you started.

-Some of the financial options you may not have considered are:
+Some of the financial options you may not have considered during the coronavirus pandemic are:

 - How to negotiate your rent